Community roots

 A Community Narratives project by Window Seat Media

-Community Roots is an oral history project about visionaries and change-makers.
+Community Roots is an oral history initiative about visionaries and change-makers.
 It explores how people come together to make change and create new possibilities for themselves and their neighbors.
 It documents important organizing efforts and creative projects from the perspective of people who helped to shape them.

 We launched Community Roots in 2023 as a way to document and elevate our community's rich history of community organizing that often intersects with local arts/cultural initiatives.
-The project highlights individual contributions toward a collective effort or vision for the future, amplifying the vital and diverse ways we each contribute to our local ecosystem of creativity, mutual aid, and social change.
+The initiative highlights individual contributions toward a collective effort or vision for the future, amplifying the vital and diverse ways we each contribute to our local ecosystem of creativity, mutual aid, and social change.

 How it works

-Map by Aïcha El Beloui
+Map Art by Aïcha El Beloui

 The Stories